fawqasfal/SpaceCheese/README.md

 -

-To run, just open index.html
+To run, just open index.html in Safari or Firefox.
+Google Chrome will falsely identify some XmlHttpRequests as cross-site scripting and will refuse to run on basis of security.
+If you want to run this game in Google Chrome, you have to fire up your own server on localhost and run the game that way.